ossf/tac/process/security_baseline.md

  * **Increased Security Baseline Adoption Rate**
    * **Objective**: Ensure the security baseline is widely adopted.
    * **Metrics**:
-     * Three OpenSSF software-based pilot projects adopt the baseline by 9/15/2024.
+     * Three OpenSSF software-based pilot projects meet the baseline requirements for each project's life cycle by 9/15/2024.
-     * All OpenSSF software-based projects adopt the baseline by the end of 2024.
+     * All OpenSSF software-based projects meet the baseline requirements for each project's life cycle by the end of 2024, an aspirational goal.
-     * At least two other LF foundations adopt the baseline by the end of 2024.
+     * At least two other LF foundations adopt the baseline by the end of 2024, an aspirational goal.
 * **Reduction in Security Findings**
   * **Objective**: Measure the effectiveness of the baseline in improving a project’s security posture.
   * **Metrics**: